BjornWilliams/DocsVersaTul/docs/source/sql.rst

 Getting Started
 ----------------
-The VersaTul Data Sql project provides the ability to quickly create database access objects, usable on any suppporting SQL database.
-This project is built on top of the System.Data.Common namespace.
-It provides the functionality to quickly call stored procedures or plain text sql queries, then map the result into data objects using the provided helper methods.
+The VersaTul Data Sql project provides the ability to quickly create database access objects, usable on any suppporting SQL databases.
+This project is built on top of the System.Data.Common namespace and provides the functionality to quickly call stored procedures or plain text sql queries, then map the result into data objects using the provided helper methods.
-The project also provides Sql Bulk Copy functionality, which can be use to build insert data into a database.
+The project also provides Sql Bulk Copy functionality, which can be use to build insert data into a any SQL database.

 Installation
 ------------